Workflow for Maintainers¶

 If there are a longer series of related commits, consider a merge instead:

-$ git fetch upstream-rw $ git merge --no-ff upstream-rw/master
+$ git fetch upstream-rw $ git merge --no-ff upstream-rw/main

 This forces git to make a merge commit, rather than doing a fast-forward, so that these set of commits branch off trunk then rejoin the main history with a merge, rather than appearing to have been made directly on top of trunk.